 The first week of the experiment is done and dusted.
 My arms are incredibly sore, but I am encouraged.
 I love being able to “swim” at home, and not having to go to the pool those extra three times but nevertheless get some quality swim training in.

-I also have the added benefit of not smelling like chlorine as much. 🙂
+I also have the added benefit to home swim training: not smelling like chlorine. 🙂

 For more on the ERG and to pick up one of your own, click here to go to the VASA website.